 Charles N. Griffin, III (Chess)

-Business and Corporate Law, Probate, Estate Planning and Tax, and Elder Law and Veteran’s Benefits.
+Business and Corporate Law, Probate, Elder Law and Veteran’s Benefits, Estate Planning and Tax, and Healthcare Providers.

 You may contact Mr. Griffin at email@example.com.
+You may also call him on his direct dial number of 919-719-2406.
 Email does not transmit secure or encrypted data, so please do not use it convey sensitive information.
 Sending an email does not create an attorney-client relationship.